 Throughout the year, individual classrooms may take walks in the neighborhood and trips into the community.
-Certain field trips may require an additional permission slip beyond what was included in the registration packet.
+Field trips that require public transportation will require an additional permission slip beyond what was included in the registration packet.

-Families or other adults may occasionally accompany our teachers and children on field trips.
-All such participation must be arranged with the classroom teachers.
+Families or other adults may be asked to accompany our teachers and children on field trips.
+All such participation will be arranged with the classroom teachers.